 English is the study of the English language.
 The goal is to improve communication skills by practicing listening, speaking, reading, writing, and understanding language rules like pronunciation, vocabulary, and grammar.

-One suspects that the reason why some of our newspaper still manage to break even _____suggests that some Nigerian newspapers Options:From the alternatives provided in the question below select the one which most appropriately completes the sentence:
+Options:From the alternative provided in the question below select the one which is most appropriately completes the sentence:

-Options:In the question below choose the word(s) or phrase(s) which best fill(s) the gap(s):
+According to the passage, the woman with half a dozen of egg in the market Options:In the question below choose the word(s) or phrase(s) which best fills(s) the gap(s):

 Options:After many weary weeks of matching .
 Nzinga and her attendants arrived at the white wall of Luanda.
 The guards at the city gates led them through the winding streets and up to the governor’s palace.
 A pompous courtier, sweating and dirty in his thick clothes ordered them to wait amongst a crowd of people who had come to beg favours of the governor.